-Descent is the most effective cure for AMS.
-The chances are that on your trek you will see at least one poor sod being wheeled down Kili, surrounded by porters and strapped to the strange unicycle-cum-stretcher device that KINAPA uses for evacuating the sick and suffering from the mountain.
+Descent is the most effective cure for Altitude sickness on kilimanjaro ( AMS).
+The chances are that on your trek you will see at least one poor sod being wheeled down Kili, surrounded by porters and strapped to the strange unicycle-cum-stretcher device that KINAPA uses for evacuating the Altitude sickness on Kilimanjaro

 But in some severe cases descent is not enough.
 Diamox is also usually given, though again, if the victim has been suffering for a while or Diamox is not available, some other treatment may be used such as: